Hiking The Buttermilk Falls State Park Gorge Trail

 Stunning waterfall and pools on gorge trail in buttermilk falls state park Ithaca ny finger lakes

-Multiple pools along the Gorge Trail at Buttermilk Falls
+Multiple pools can be found along the Gorge Trail

-This second photo was taken in September when the water levels are lower, but it means you have the chance to admire the various striking features of the gorge.
+This photo above was taken in September when the water levels are lower, but it means you have the chance to admire the various striking features of the gorge.

 Epic gorge and waterfalls with plunge pools on gorge trail at buttermilk falls state park Ithaca ny finger lakes